Kottiyoor rape case: Kerala HC commutes jail term of defrocked priest | Law-Order

 The Kerala High Court on Wednesday reduced to 10 years, the 20 year jail term awarded by a lower court to a defrocked priest convicted in the Kottiyoor rape case.

-Justice R Narayana Pisharadi upheld the conviction of the defrocked priest -- Robin Mathew Vadakkumcherry -- for rape under the Indian Penal Code and various provisions of the Protection of Children from Sexual Offences (POCSO) Act.
+Justice R Narayana Pisharadi modified the conviction of the defrocked priest -- Robin Mathew Vadakkumcherry -- by the trial court for the offence of rape by a person who is in position of authority or trust over the victim as provided under the amended Section 376(2)(f) of the IPC and thereby, the sentence of 20 years awarded to him for the offence got reduced.

-Advocate Ambika Devi S, the special government pleader (Atrocities against Women and Children), confirmed the order.
+The high court, instead, convicted him for rape, which carries a minimum punishment of seven years jail term and a maximum of life imprisonment.

+For the offence under Section 376(2)(f) of the IPC, the punishment cannot be less than 10 years and can be a maximum of life imprisonment.

 The trial court had in 2019 awarded 20 years imprisonment to Vadakkumcherry, in custody since 2017, and he had appealed against the same.